haoliangsky1/stat159-fall2016-proj3/code/README.md

 The *shinyApp*/ subdirectory contains:

-* *app* is the central script for generating the Shiny App.
+* *app.R* is the central script for generating the Shiny App.
 It defines the UI for the application and utilizes the helper functions (described below) to return a list of recommended colleges.

-* *calculateScores* is a helper function that calculates the scores for colleges based on predictors as noted in commented code.
+* *calculateScores.R* is a helper function that calculates the scores for colleges based on predictors as noted in commented code.
 This script determines the weights for the various predictors.

-* *makeRankingTable* is a helper function that creates a table with relevant information to display for the recommended schools.
+* *makeRankingTable.R* is a helper function that creates a table with relevant information to display for the recommended schools.

-* *plotGeo* is a helper function that plots the locations of recommended universities of a given state.
+* *plotGeo.R* is a helper function that plots the locations of recommended universities of a given state.

+* *makeSchoolTable.R* is a helper function that returns a list of essential information that the user may be interested in.

+* *rsconnect* folder contains the structure necessary for shinyApp publishing.

+* *www* folder contains a few plots that could be used in the shinyApp.
+Users are welcome to add in anything interesting.

+The *tests*/ subdirectory contains the unit tests for the self-defined functions.